 Effective use of debt enables the firm to increase profitability for the shareholders.
 Equity and retained earnings are relatively costlier sources of funds due to their high opportunity costs.
 Therefore when the firm employs cheaper funds viz debt financing into high yielding projects, it is able to generate greater earnings for the shareholders.
 Thus, the use of outside funds leaves the firm with sufficient cash flows even after servicing the cost of debt.
 The result is a significantly higher EPS.

 Creates a Charge on Assets

-Majority of loans are only granted against a security.
-A security is typically a valuable asset such as properties or plants which are required to be mortgaged.
+The majority of loans are only granted against security.
+Security is typically a valuable asset, such as properties or plants required to be mortgaged.
 The amount of loan granted is a predetermined percentage of the value of such assets.
 Thus the assets do not remain free for use in the way the firm wishes.